JodaOrg/joda-money/README.md

 There should be no great reason why it cannot be used in production if you can cope with future API change.
 It depends on JDK 1.5 or later.

-Joda-Money does have a <i>compile-time</i> dependency on Joda-Convert, but this is not required at runtime thanks to the magic of annotations.
+Joda-Money does have a *compile-time* dependency on Joda-Convert, but this is not required at runtime thanks to the magic of annotations.

 Available in the [Maven Central repository](http://search.maven.org/#artifactdetails|org.joda|joda-money|0.7|jar)